Vegan Starter

 It is commonly served as a refreshing, healthy snack or appetizer, often featuring the rich, juicy oranges grown in the hilly regions of Nepal.

-Peanut Sadheko
+Peanut Sadheko (Salad)

-Peanut Sadeko is a popular Nepali snack made by mixing roasted peanuts with chopped onions, tomatoes, green chilies, coriander, lemon juice, salt, and a touch of mustard oil.
+Peanut Sadheko is a popular Nepali snack made by mixing roasted peanuts with chopped onions, tomatoes, green chilies, coriander, lemon juice, salt, and a touch of mustard oil.
 Sometimes, toasted sesame seeds or timur (Sichuan pepper) are added for extra flavor.
 It’s a crunchy, spicy, and tangy salad often enjoyed as a light snack or served as an appetizer with drinks.

 Potato Pakora (Aloo Pakora)